evandrvalente/angular-psn-store-clone/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.

+##
+This project was developed during class with [Felipe Aguiar](https://github.com/felipeAguiarCode).
+It is based on [base project](https://github.com/felipeAguiarCode/angular-psn-store-clone) made available by [DIO](https://www.dio.me/) during a BootCamp.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.